makohda/IDRC_first_step_course_2018/README.md

 ### Shell?
 > Simply put, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 In the old days, it was the only user interface available on a Unix-like system such as Linux.
 Nowadays, we have graphical user interfaces (GUIs) in addition to command line interfaces (CLIs) such as the shell.

 Learning the shell - Lesson 1: What is the shell? http://linuxcommand.org/lc3_lts0010.php

 ### Shell scripting
 Now, time to consider that you may learn a little about shell scripting techniques.
 You may be tired to type or copy & paste command lines repeatedly.
-Imagine, you will analyze other samples.
+Imagine, you will analyze other 100 samples.
 Would you copy & paste all command lines for each analysis?
 I think nobody want to do.

-Ref.
-Shell scripting cheat sheet (So sorry, I can't find nice English page. plz google it) https://qiita.com/muran001/items/8bb5530d79301b1b2b82

 LAZINESS (怠惰) is the first great virtue of programmers.
 >The quality that makes you go to great effort to reduce overall energy expenditure.
 It makes you write labor-saving programs that other people will find useful, and document what you wrote so you don't have to answer so many questions about it.
 Hence, the first great virtue of a programmer.
 > Larry Wall, Father of Perl programming launguage

-By the way, virtue#2 is Impatience (短気), and virtue#3 is Hubris (傲慢)
+By the way, virtue#2 is Impatience (短気), and virtue#3 is Hubris (傲慢).
+So, I believe that i can become a good programmer.
+How about you?

+Ref.
+Shell scripting cheat sheet (So sorry, I can't find nice English page. plz google it) https://qiita.com/muran001/items/8bb5530d79301b1b2b82

 ### See .sam file contents
 Yesterday, we generated a .sam file by sequence alignment using bwa, fastq (NGS reads) and fasta (reference human genome sequence).
-I forgot to walk through .sam format.
-So, let's see.
+I forgot to tell .sam format.
 `$ less -S ${id}.aligned_reads.sam`

     ...